radiac/mara/docs/api/storage.rst

 The base class deserialiser can deserialise anything that the base serialiser produces; if you write a custom serialiser, you should write a matching deserialiser too.

+When deserialising references to store objects, the object will be retrieved from cache if it has already been deserialised, or loaded from disk to be updated with its serialised data later.